List of Talyllyn Railway rolling stock: Goods wagons

 The Talyllyn Railway was primarily constructed for conveying slate.
 Prior to the beginning of the 20th century, the railway owned over 115 wagons, mainly slate wagons, but also a number of other general and special purpose goods wagons.
 Some of these survived into the preservation era, and since then a large number of additional wagons have been purchased and built.
 The following table lists the main types of wagon currently in use:

 Narrow Gauge Railway Museum rolling stock

 The Narrow Gauge Railway Museum is a purpose-built museum dedicated to narrow gauge railways situated on the Tywyn Wharf station.
 It owns several wagons formerly in use on the railway (listed above), as well as rolling stock and other artefacts from other narrow gauge railways around the world.
 The wagons are still used occasionally on the Talyllyn.

 Liveries

 The standard livery for locomotives on the Talyllyn is deep bronze green, lined in black and yellow, although since the 1980s there has been a policy of varying some of the liveries for a period of time.
-Previously, No. 1 and No. 2 carried lined black and TR red liveries respectively.
+Previously, No. 1 and No. 2 carried lined black and TR Crimson red liveries respectively.
 No. 2 Dolgoch had for a time carried Atlas green livery in preservation.
+No. 3 and No. 4 have carried Corris Railway Indian Red during certain times in Preservation.
+No. 4 had also carried Great Western Railway Middle Chrome Green, as well unlined British Railways black.